Blood on the Moon—Robert Mitchum, Robert Preston, Barbara Bel Geddes, Walter Brennan, Phyllis Thaxter (1948; Dir: Robert Wise)

 Riling, PIndalest and a couple of gunmen come after Garry, who’s wounded and holed up at Barden’s place.
 Amy Lufton shows up to give medical care and help fight off the bad guys.
 (You can tell Riling’s sleazy because of the loud plaid jacket he wears.)
 In the end Garry kills one of the gunmen, shoots it out with Riling and gets Amy.

 A good cast, with a complicated story for the 90-minute length of the movie.
 Note Garry’s authentic-looking hat, different than 1950s-style hats in westerns.
 Some shots look like Monument Valley, but mostly it was filmed on the RKO lot in Encino, with some outside of Sedona, Arizona.
-Like Yellow Sky, released the same year, it has some noir-ish elements, especially in the use of light and shadow.
+Like Yellow Sky, released the same year, it has some noir-ish elements, especially in the use of light and shadow and low camera angles.
 An RKO release in black and white, directed by Robert Wise (best known for The Sound of Music).
-Not yet available on DVD in the U.S. at the end of 2013.
+Long unavailable on DVD, it was released on blu-ray in 2020–a very nice, clear transfer from Warner Bros.
+Archive.

 According to Lee Server’s 2001 biography of Mitchum (Robert Mitchum: “Baby, I Don’t Care”), director Wise claimed “the first scene we shot after Mitch got outfitted was in the barroom.
 Walter Brennan was sitting at a table with a couple of pals, and Brennan was very interested in the Old West, it was a hobby of his.
 And I’ll never forget when Bob came on the set, just standing there, wth the costume and the whole attitude that he gave to it, and Brennan got a look at him and was terribly impressed.
 He pointed at Mitchum and said, ‘That is the goddamndest realest cowboy I’ve ever seen!’”